aman0046/CPP-STL-Library/README.md

 # Unordered Set in C++

-An `unordered_set` is similar to the set data structure and won't allow duplicate keys.
-However, the keys are not sorted in any order (No order), and hence the ordering of elements cannot be expected.
-It is implemented using Hash Tables, making it faster in insertion/removal/find operations than a set in the average case (Average Time Complexity - O(1), Worst Time Complexity - O(n)).
+- An `unordered_set` is similar to the set data structure and won't allow duplicate keys.
+- The keys are `not sorted` in any order (No order), and hence the ordering of elements cannot be expected.
+- It is implemented using `Hash Tables`.
+- Faster in insertion / removal / find than set in average case i.e TC - O(1). ( worst case TC - O(n))

 ## Declaring unordered_set